seshagiriprabhu/system_Scripts/README.md

 Tweaking Ubuntu for programming
 ===============================
 These are the steps required to tweak Ubuntu for making a better programming environment.
-Assuming you have already install `git`.
+Assuming that you have already install `git`.
 ##Setting up zsh
 Install zsh
 -----------